 E-Learning at Western

-ALL courses will be available in Blackboard Learn, regardless if Faculty are planning on using the learning management system or not.
+ALL courses are available in Blackboard Learn, regardless if Faculty are planning on using the Learning Management System (LMS) or not.
 Faculty no longer will have to request their section(s) to be created in Blackboard Learn each semester.
-If you have sections that you want to combine or that are cross-listed, please use the online merge request form.
-Please be patient as we transition to this new format, and keep in mind that courses are under construction at this time and are subject to change.
-Report any questions or concerns to email@example.com.
+If you have sections that you want to combine into one course shell, please use the online merge request form.
+No need to request cross-listed sections; they are created automatically.

 - In addition, Blackboard can be used as an ‘Organization’ which is similar to a Blackboard course, but designed for use by non-academic community groups.
 Organizations provide a collection of web-based tools, making it easy for group members to participate in online activities.

-- Depending on what type of training method you prefer, Blackboard training can be conducted either in person, via online, or by self-paced tutorials and videos.
-Helpful resources can be found at: https://websupport.ct.edu/content/where-can-i-find-faculty-training-how-use-blackboard-learn, or https://help.blackboard.com/en-us/Learn/Reference/Blackboard_Learn_Videos.
+- Depending on what type of training method you prefer, Blackboard training can be conducted either in person, via online/webinars, or by self-paced tutorials and videos.
+Helpful resources include Blackboard Learn support from ConnSCU or support from Blackboard Learn Videos.

-- If you would like to meet in person, please provide us with some days and times that you are available.
-You may also contact Instructional Technologists, Cheryl McCann at firstname.lastname@example.org or Tobi Krutt at email@example.com from the Board of Regents to arrange for training, or to be enrolled in a Blackboard Faculty Orientation course – which is an unmonitored, self-paced online resource course for instructors.
+- If you would like to arrange for training, please provide us with some days and times that you are available.
+You may also contact, Cheryl McCann at email@example.com from the Board of Regents to set up a time for training, or to be enrolled in a Blackboard Faculty Orientation course – which is an unmonitored, self-paced online resource course for instructors.